mbj/mutant/docs/configuration.md

 #### `integration`

 Specifies which mutant integration to use.
-If your tests are writen in [RSpec](https://rspec.info/), this should be set to `rspec`.
+If your tests are written in [RSpec](https://rspec.info/), this should be set to `rspec`.
 If your tests are written in [minitest](https://github.com/seattlerb/minitest), this should be set to `minitest`.

 ```yml
 ---